-Included in the GHG Assessment Boundary are carbon dioxide emissions resulting from fossil fuel combustion and/or the use of grid delivered electricity for on-site equipment that is used for:
+Included in the GHG Assessment Boundary are carbon dioxide emissions resulting from fossil fuel combustion and/or the use of grid delivered electricity for onsite equipment that is used for:

-- Sorting and pre-processing of eligible waste (SSR 6) - Composting eligible waste materials (SSR 7)
+- Sorting and pre-processing of eligible waste, including stationary and mobile emission sources (SSR 6) - Composting eligible waste materials, including stationary and mobile emission sources (SSR 7)

-If the project utilizes fossil fuel or grid electricity to power equipment necessary for performing the above processes, the resulting project carbon dioxide emissions shall be calculated per Equation 5.7 below.
+If the project utilizes fossil fuel or grid electricity to power equipment necessary for performing the above processes, the resulting project carbon dioxide emissions shall be calculated per Equation 5.9 below.
+In cases where multiple facilities are engaged in a single compost process (see Section 2.2), fossil fuel emissions from the transport of waste or compost between such facilities must also be included.